-Bali is a haven for photography enthusiasts, filled with personal and touching memories of a journey.
-This tropical island has a great collection of landscapes, seascapes and iconic landmarks that easily make it to valued frames and albums.
-The monsoonal climate also offers snappers the great opportunities year-round with blue skies mid-year and dramatic cloud-streaked scarlet sunsets in between.
+Bali is a haven for photographers and it can offer personal and touching memories of a journey through a great collection of landscapes, seascapes and iconic landmarks.
+The monsoonal climate also offers great photo-taking opportunities year-round with daily blue skies mid-year and dramatic cloud-streaked scarlet sunsets in between.

-Stunning photo opportunities in and around Bali include famous spots such as the iconic sea temple of Tanah Lot and the flowing rice terraces of the island’s mid-west.
-Most panoramas are also provided by the island’s natural features as is the likes of the Kintamani highlands with its scenic volcano caldera lake and the Campuhan ridge in Ubud.
-Discover these idyllic backdrops with this compilation of the best picture-postcard spots in Bali and its surrounding areas.
+Stunning photo opportunities in and around Bali include famous spots such as the iconic sea temple of Tanah Lot and the flowing rice terraces of the island’s mid-western region.
+Most panoramas are also provided by the island’s natural features like in the Kintamani highlands with its scenic volcano caldera lake or the Campuhan ridge in Ubud.
+Discover the stunning backdrops through this compilation of picture-postcard spots in Bali and surrounding areas.

 - Highlights Of Bali Full-Day Tour

 Interested in this tour?
 Book it here.

 A must-visit and must-shoot for Bali visitors, the Tanah Lot sea temple is unmistakably a Bali icon.
 It's as impressive during the daytime as it is at sunset.
 The sunsets and panoramic views are one thing, while the many cultural offerings add much more to your temple shots.
 Pilgrimages and parades of devotees during the temple’s anniversary add even more stunning feature to the exotic background.

 Don’t be tempted to go too near the rocks as the crashing waves pose a great hazard.
 Even so, low tides allow for a striking foreground.
 Almost anywhere along the cliff offers great vantage points and this also counts the cluster of bars and restaurants where you can sink down on a cold one while waiting for the perfect moment to shoot.
 Read More...

 - Opening Hours: Daily from 7am to 7pm